-^{} OJ: Please insert the date: xxxx years from the entry into force of this Directive.
-The date shall be further discussed.
+\\ OJ: Please insert the date of entry into force of this Directive.

-^{} OJ: Please insert the date: Three months after the entry into force of this Directive.
+\ OJ: Please insert the date: Three months after the entry into force of this Directive.

-Transitional arrangements
+Article 30 Transitional arrangements

-- Mutual assistance requests received before^{} (...) shall continue to be governed by existing instruments relating to mutual assistance in criminal matters.
-Decisions to freeze evidence by virtue of Framework Decision 2003/577/JHA and received before ^{} (...) shall also be governed by the latter. - 2.
+- Mutual assistance requests received before the date of entry into force of the national legislation implementing the present Directive in the executing State shall continue to be governed by existing instruments relating to mutual assistance in criminal matters.
+Decisions to freeze evidence by virtue of Framework Decision 2003/577/JHA and received before the date of entry into force of the national legislation implementing the present Directive in the executing State shall also be governed by the latter. - 2.
 Article 7(1) is applicable mutatis mutandis to the EIO following a decision of freezing taken by virtue of Framework Decision 2003/577/JHA.